 Growth StagesTop of page

 SymptomsTop of page

-Palm lethal yellowing disease involves a prolonged latent (incubation), 'symptomless', phase.
+Palm lethal yellowing disease involves a prolonged latent (incubation), 'asymptomatic’, phase.
 The time from primary infection to appearance of overt visible symptoms on young, non-bearing coconut palms has been estimated as between 112 and 262 days (Dabek, 1975).
-About 80 days prior to symptom appearance, growth of infected palms is stimulated.
-This is followed by a period of gradual decline and then complete growth inhibition about 1 month before the end of the incubation phase.

 The early stages of LY on coconut palms are accompanied by numerous biochemical and physiological abnormalities in roots that include marked fluctuations in respiration, total sugars and reducing sugars (Oropeza et al., 1995; Islas-Flores et al., 1999; Martínez et al., 2000; Maust et al., 2003).
 Decreased respiration and increased root necrosis occur prior to the appearance of any visible symptoms in above-ground portions of palms (Eden-Green, 1976, 1982).
 The onset of symptoms also coincides with alterations in phloem flux rates (Eden-Green and Waters, 1982) and changes in water relations (McDonough and Zimmerman, 1979; Eskafi et al., 1986) due to irreversible suppression of leaf stomatal conductance (Oropeza et al., 1991; León et al., 1996).
 Reduction of photosynthetic capacity is marked by decreases in photosynthetic pigments, growth regulators and activity of enzymes of the carbon reduction cycle (Dabek and Hunt, 1976; León et al., 1996).